hbacelar8/bacelarhenrique.github.io/_posts/2021-02-20-manage-ssh-key-on-github.md

 ```

 # Testing your SSH connection
-After you've set up your SSH key and added it to your GitHub account, you can test your connection.
+After you've set up your SSH key and added it to your GitHub account, you can test your connection with

 ```bash
 ssh -T git@github.com